 See also #america

-2012, for astonishing statistics on the way the better-off have benefited
+astonishing statistics on the way the better-off have benefited whilst the poor

 Reminder: Nicholas Ferguson in 2007 admitted something was wrong with the tax system when a high earner like himself paid a lower rate of tax than his cleaners (Dan Roberts, G 180510) [for rest of piece on tax see economics].